-Dr. Bash charges a flat fee (to be prepaid).
-The fee is based on the number of medical problems and complexity of your individual case.
+Dr. Bash's fee is based on the number of medical problems and complexity of your individual case.
 Fees will be discussed during your initial phone interview with Dr. Bash.

 You can first submit an opinion from Dr. Bash when you make the initial claim.
 If your claim is denied, or if the decision falls short of your expectation, VA allows you time to submit a Notice of Disagreement (NOD).
 It is in your best interest to submit a supporting medical opinion with the NOD as well.
 The VA will then respond with a Statement of the Case, an outline of the reasons, and the evidence used in its decision.
 With an additional medical opinion, it is possible the VA could give you a more favorable decision then.

 If the decision still is not in the veterans favor, the DRO will state exactly what evidence is needed to approve the claim.
 Then this evidence must be taken before the Board of Veterans Appeals (BVA).
 The BVA will take a further look at all the evidence and decide about the claim.
 It can decide to approve the claim, remand the claim (send it back to the regional office with instructions about what to do differently), or deny the claim.
 If the BVA denies a veterans claim, the veteran then can hire a lawyer and go through the courts.
 At any of these stages, you can have Dr. Bash submit more medical evidence.
 For further details about this process go to BVA Appeals Process.

 Recommendation: Call Skip at 925-381-7561 for immediate help!

 Craig Bash M.D.
 Associate Professor email@example.com